Check the Zabbix Home Page at http://www.zabbix.com for information about the current version and for downloading instructions.

 This is the user the agent will run as.
 For production use you should create a dedicated unprivileged account (“zabbix” is commonly used).
 Zabbix agents have protection against running under root account.

-Untar Zabbix sources
+Extract Zabbix sources

 Configure and compile the source code for your system